enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 ## Authentication

-this need to be added later
+This needs to be added later.

-In all the below endpints requires authentication via JWT based cookies, no need to pass token in headers.
+All endpoints below require authentication via JWT-based cookies; no token needs to be passed in headers.

-## admin dashboards APi
+## Admin dashboards API

-### main page
+### Main page

 #### GET /admin/stats